top of page

 AdobeStock_170077815_edited.jpg

-Our aim is to showcase the range and richness of Somerset’s sustainable producers, while highlighting the crucial role we can all play in creating a shift to more nature-friendly farming through our everyday food choices.
+Our aim is to showcase the range and richness of Somerset’s sustainable food and scene, while highlighting the crucial role we can all play in creating a shift to more nature-friendly farming through our everyday food choices.

 Woman at the vineyard